danielbodnar/awesome-stars/README.md

 ## aws

+- [Mostafa-wael/DevOps-Best-Resources-Compilation](https://github.com/Mostafa-wael/DevOps-Best-Resources-Compilation) - This is a compilation of the best resources and materials that I've used to get started in DevOps and cloud, as well as to prepare for interviews.
+- [johnbedeir/Devops-Tools-Documentation](https://github.com/johnbedeir/Devops-Tools-Documentation) - This Repository contains DevOps Projects and Tools Documentation step by step practice
+- [duolingo/metasearch](https://github.com/duolingo/metasearch) - Search aggregator for Slack, Google Docs, GitHub, and more :mag:
+- [budtmo/docker-android](https://github.com/budtmo/docker-android) - Android in docker solution with noVNC supported and video recording
 - [alma-cdk/openapix](https://github.com/alma-cdk/openapix) - Combine the power of AWS CDK & OpenAPI YAML Schema Definitions
 - [berops/claudie](https://github.com/berops/claudie) - Cloud-agnostic managed Kubernetes
 - [aws-samples/aws-secure-environment-accelerator](https://github.com/aws-samples/aws-secure-environment-accelerator) - The AWS Secure Environment Accelerator is a tool designed to help deploy and operate secure multi-account, multi-region AWS environments on an ongoing basis.
 The power of the solution is the configura